Dental Implants – Edison, NJ

 Dental Implant Osseointegration/Abutment

 Dental implants are made from biocompatible materials like titanium, which can safely integrate with your existing bone tissue.
-However, since the osseointegration process takes about four to six months to complete, you will not receive your restoration just yet.
-After the healing portion of treatment is completed, you’ll visit our office to have your implant examined and the abutment placed.
-The abutment is a very small connector that provides a stable foundation for the permanent restoration.
-When the abutment is placed, the gum tissue will need to heal over the next couple of weeks before your crown, bridge, or denture is attached.
+After the healing portion of treatment is completed (about 4-6 months on average), you’ll have your implant examined and the abutment placed.
+An abutment is a very small connector that provides a stable foundation for the permanent restoration.

 Delivery of Dental Implant Restorations

 At your final appointment, you’ll come back to our office to have the permanent restoration of your dental implant placed.
-This restoration may be a dental crown, dental bridge, or implant denture depending on the number of implants you have.
-This restoration is made from tooth-colored ceramic materials, ensuring a truly lifelike appearance next to your remaining teeth.
-Once attached, we’ll make any necessary modifications before you leave and make sure that you are happy with your tooth replacement.
-We’ll also provide aftercare tips to ensure your restoration remains healthy for many years to come.
+This restoration may be a dental crown, dental bridge, or implant denture based on your needs.
+It will be made from tooth-colored ceramic materials and meticulously designed just for you, ensuring a truly lifelike appearance.
+Once attached, we’ll make any necessary modifications before you leave to guarantee that you are happy with your tooth replacement.

 Benefits of Dental Implants

-If you have lost one or more teeth, you must consider the wealth of advantages of dental implants when evaluating your options in tooth replacement.
-They offer a comprehensive solution that can last for decades -- or a lifetime.
-Plus, dental implants promote oral and overall health by making it easier to eat, speak, and smile with full confidence.
+Dental implants offer a comprehensive solution that can last for decades -- or a lifetime.
+Plus, they promote oral and overall health by making it easier to eat, speak, and smile with full confidence.
 Not to mention the fact that dental implant procedures are over 95% successful.
 That’s a wonderful way to invest in your smile!

 A Comprehensive Tooth Replacement

 Unlike a fixed bridge, a dental implant will replace a missing tooth’s root as well as the visible crown.
 This comprehensive method promotes better oral and overall health by keeping the jawbone stable and preventing the loss of additional teeth.
-Plus, a whole-tooth solution looks more natural and makes it easier to eat a balanced, nutritious diet and speak without any lisps or whistles.
+Plus, a whole-tooth solution looks more natural and makes it easier to eat a balanced, nutritious diet and speak clearly.

 Preservation of Surrounding Teeth